-That means real opportunity for nurses considering life on the road.
-If you’re unfamiliar with travel nursing, here are the hot takes worth knowing:
+This means real opportunity for nurses considering life on the road.

-Consider which route you want to pursue, because your road to registered nursing may depend on a couple of variables.
+Consider which route you want to pursue, because your road to registered nursing may depend on several variables.
 Where are you located?
-Are you in a bigger city, or somewhere in the vicinity of one or multiple nursing schools?
+Are you in a bigger city, or somewhere near one or multiple nursing schools?
 Depending on the demand for nursing in your area, you may need to get that BSN and make yourself more marketable than other nurses competing for the same jobs.

 Step 2: Pass NCLEX

-The National Council of State Boards of Nursing, Inc (NCSBN) administers the NCLEX, which you must pass to get licensed in the US as an RN or Licensed Practical Nurse (PN).
-For more questions on the actual exam, visit the NCSBN’s FAQ section on their website.
+The National Council of State Boards of Nursing, Inc (NCSBN) administers the National Council Licensure Exam NCLEX, which you must pass to get licensed in the US as an RN or Licensed Practical Nurse (PN).
+For more questions on the exam, visit the NCSBN’s FAQ section on their website.

-According to data derived from the NCBSN, just over 71 percent of NCLEX-takers have passed so far in 2015.
-For US-educated new BSN graduates, the number climbs to just over 88 percent and 82 percent for those with an Associate’s degree.
+According to data from the NCBSN, just over 71 percent of NCLEX-takers have passed so far in 2015.
+For US-educated new BSN graduates, the number climbs to just over 88 percent, and 82 percent for those with an Associate’s degree.

-Two surefire ways to succeed at this test: get an NCLEX-prep book and enroll in an NCLEX prep-course.
-The NCLEX-prep book is going to familiarize you with how NCLEX questions are worded, while the prep course is going to teach you best practices in NCLEX success.
+Two surefire ways to succeed at this test are getting an NCLEX-prep book and enrolling in an NCLEX prep course.
+The NCLEX-prep book will familiarize you with how NCLEX questions are worded, while the prep course will teach you best practices in NCLEX success.
 Many prep courses offer reimbursement if you fail the NCLEX, so if your program isn’t offering this, turn to Google and find one that does.

 Step 3: Get Experience

 Many nurses will benefit from living in a compact state.
-There are 24 states that participate in the Nurse Licensure Compact.
-So if you get licensed in a participating state, that license is good in 23 other states!
+Many states participate in the Nurse Licensure Compact.
+So, if you get licensed in a participating state, that license is good in other states that participate!
 Unfortunately, you have to be a resident of the compact state, so this option isn’t plausible for all.
-Click the link above to see if your state participates.
+Click the link to see if your state participates.